 • Optional “headless” implementation via an API

-• Fully-customizable workflows
+• Fully-customisable workflows

 • Automatic metadata tagging & translations